|() Privy Email|

 Collect birthday data for other ESPs

 Most linked third-party providers send birthday emails based on birthday data collected in a particular format (e.g., MM/DD/YYY or YYY-MM-DD).
-The provider then uses that information to send the email at a particular interval, such as yearly on the contact's exact birthday.
-In most cases, you can use Privy's default "Birthday" field to collect this information and share it with your linked account.
+The provider then uses that information to send the email at a particular interval, such as yearly on the contact's birthday.
+In most cases, you can use Privy's default "Birthday" field to collect and share this information with your linked account.
 To collect this information with Privy and share it with your provider:

-- Add the default "Birthday" field to a campaign by following these steps.
+- Add the default "Birthday" field to a display by following these steps.

-- Add a "Sync signups" automation rule to the campaigns, so the information is shared.
-Additional information on ensuring the information syncs properly is available in this guide.
+- Add a "Sync signups" automation rule to the display to share the information.
+Additional information on ensuring the information properly syncs is available in this guide.

 Once the information is collected and synced to your external provider, you can use the data to create and trigger birthday emails from there.
 Each provider approaches this slightly differently, so please refer to their documentation for more information.